 The Victoria J. Bertics Memorial Award for Aquatic Science recognizes ASLO members who could not fulfill their career potential because of early death or disability.
 Initiated in 1987, the Award was originally called the ASLO Citation for Scientific Excellence, but was renamed in honor of Victoria Bertics, a brilliant young scientist whose career was sadly curtailed by illness.
 Nominees can be any career stage and have, in the past, ranged from post-doctoral fellows to senior scientists.

 Nominations should be made directly to the ASLO President and are considered by the entire Board.
 Nomination procedure is less formal than with other awards, but should include a statement of the nominee’s aspirations and achievements.
 Further details may be obtained from the ASLO President.

 This award was initiated in 1993, to recognize members who have displayed exceptional efforts that support the professional goals and enhance the stature of ASLO.
 In 2009, the award was renamed the Tommy and Yvette Edmondson Distinguished Service Award, in recognition of their long and remarkable service to the society.
-While this award is intended for individuals, under exceptional circumstances the Awards Committee may consider a pair/team.
+While this award is intended for individuals, under exceptional circumstances a pair/team may be considered.